GarliqBread/Noteup/README.md

 ![Screenshot](./assets/mockups.png)

-Noteup is a free, open-source notes app for the web, mobile and desktop.
-Your notes are saved in local storage, but are available for download/import.
+Noteup is a free, open-source markup notes app for the web, mobile(PWA) and desktop.
+Your notes are saved in the local storage, but are available for import/export.

 ## Get started